sfu-bigdata/bd-glossary/Glossary.md

 [Visual encoding](#visualization) of different levels of a variable by using a fixed scale (or map) of colours.
 Synonyms: Colour palette, Colour scheme.
 Colour (Hue), Colour (Shade) [^60] [#lesson-14](#lesson-14)

+### Computational power

+Computational power refers to a computer's ability to process data, perform calculations, or run programs. [#EmergeTech](#EmergeTech)

+### Computer vision

+Computer vision is a field of study that helps computers read and understand digital images by interpreting visual context, using computational intelligence and machine learning. [#EmergeTech](#EmergeTech)

 ### Computing with Data

 Learning from data using computing tools and programming languages, such as Python or R with large ecosystems of libraries providing a convenient level of abstraction and statistical methods that can be organized into data processing pipelines.[^28] [#disciplines](#disciplines)

+### Cookies

+Websites use cookies, which are small data files they keep on a user's computer to help them customise their experience.
+Cookies may contain login credentials or user preferences. [#EmergeTech](#EmergeTech)

 ### Correlation